clvrmktg/highway-code/content/extras/support/index.md

 1. **Choose a tier** (and preferred section, if applicable).
 2. **Submit the support form** with your details, logo (if applicable), and recognition preferences.
-3. **Invoice & payment** — we’ll send invoice details and payment options.
+3. **Invoice & payment** — we'll send invoice details and payment options.
 4. **Listing & credit** — once payment is received, we add your recognition to the site for 12 months.

-**Upgrades/Renewals:** You can upgrade your tier at any time (pro-rate the difference), and we’ll remind you 30 days before renewal.
+**Upgrades/Renewals:** You can upgrade your tier at any time (pro-rate the difference), and we'll remind you 30 days before renewal.

-**Logos & links:** Please provide a high-quality SVG/PNG and the URL you’d like linked.
+**Logos & links:** Please provide a high-quality SVG/PNG and the URL you'd like linked.

 ---